 In 2000, investors led by Silver Lake Partners stunned Wall Street and Silicon Valley with an unusual deal for the technology industry: they spent $2 billion to buy Seagate Technology and took the disk drive company private.

-Silver Lake is the global leader in technology investing, with about $39 billion in combined assets under management and committed capital and a team of approximately 100 investment and value creation professionals located around the world.
-Today Silver Lake's portfolio of investments collectively generates more than $164 billion of revenue annually and employs more than 320,000 people globally.
+Silver Lake is the global leader in technology investing, with approximately $40 billion in combined assets under management and committed capital and a team of approximately 100 investment and operating professionals located around the world.
+Today Silver Lake's portfolio of investments collectively generates more than $230 billion of revenue annually and employs more than 370,000 people globally.

 For a complete list of all Silver Lake portfolio companies, please click the Portfolio tab.
 It should not be assumed that all investments mentioned here or made in the future will be profitable.
 The awards and rankings shown may not be representative of any one investor’s experience because not all Silver Lake funds necessarily made investments similar to those on which the award or ranking was based.